openvinotoolkit/openvino_notebooks/notebooks/406-3D-pose-estimation-webcam/README.md

 ## Notebook Contents

-This notebook uses the "human-pose-estimation-3d-0001" model from OpenVINO Open Model Zoo, to estimate 3D human pose and draw them in 2D screen.
-Details of the model could be found [here](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/human-pose-estimation-3d-0001).
-The input source could be video files or webcam.
-It uses the [Three.js python api](https://pythreejs.readthedocs.io/en/stable/installing.html) to display 3D results in the web browsers.
-Note that to display the 3D inference results properly, for Windows and Ubuntu, Chrome is recommended to be used as the web browser.
-While for MacOS, Safari is recommended.
+This notebook uses the "human-pose-estimation-3d-0001" model from OpenVINO Open Model Zoo, to estimate 3D human pose and represent on a 2D screen.
+Details of the model can be found [here](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/human-pose-estimation-3d-0001).
+The input source could be video files or a webcam.
+It uses the [Three.js](https://pythreejs.readthedocs.io/en/stable/installing.html Python API to display 3D results in a web browser.
+Note that to display the 3D inference results properly, for Windows and Ubuntu, Chrome is recommended as the web browser.
+While on macOS, Safari is recommended.

 ## Installation Instructions